Galactosemia is a condition in which the body is unable to use (metabolize) the simple sugar galactose.

 Berry GT, Walter JH.
-Disorders of Galactose Metabolism.
+Disorders of galactose metabolism.
 In: Saudubray JM, van den Berghe G, Walter JH, eds.
 Inborn Metabolic Diseases: Diagnosis and Treatment.
 5th ed.
 New York, NY: Springer; 2012:chap 7.

 Updated by: Chad Haldeman-Englert, MD, FACMG, Wake Forest School of Medicine, Department of Pediatrics, Section on Medical Genetics, Winston-Salem, NC.
 Review provided by VeriMed Healthcare Network.
-Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.